 Now, these are doormats, and that means they usually live outside and get stepped on all the time.
 So I tested sealers as well.
 I tried out a clear coat sealer spray, spar urethane, and Flex Seal CLEAR.
 I’ll show you how those looked on top of the paint in this tutorial as well.

 And if you’re anything like me, the biggest question you have is, “How long will the paint on this door mat last and look good?”
 To test this, I made three identical doormats and each one has all three paints and all three sealers.
 I’m going to put these outside on my covered porch, which is not entirely exposed to the elements, and let everyone walk on these for a while.
-We’ll check back on them and see how they’re doing at three, six, and 12 months, and I’ll share photos of them
+We’ll check back on them and see how they’re doing a couple months later.

 In addition to these items, you’ll also need some painter’s tape, stencil brushes (pouncers), push pins, and a board to put under your doormat to keep it flat and stable when you move it around.

 I also designed a pretty flower border for my doormats that you’re welcome to use.
-So let’s head on over to my blog so I can show you were to get the free design, then I’ll show you how to design a personalized doormat in Cricut Design Space!
+So let me show you where to get the free design, then I’ll show you how to design a personalized doormat in Cricut Design Space!

 Are you ready to make your own?
 Let me show you how to make a personalized door mat!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.